pi-hole/docs/docs/regex/pi-hole.md

 dig A abc
 ```

-This allows you to do query type based deny-/allowlisting.
+This allows you to do query type based denylisting and allowlisting.

 Some user-provided examples are: